LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 [TOC]

-# Introduction

-## Q and A

-- Do you have any questions about:

-  - The midterm?

-    - You can come to my office hours if you want to review the questions you missed or were unsure about.

-    - The term project?
-      - This is a good time to start the skeleton of your project.

-  - The reading on arrays

-  - Anything else?

-- Reminder of due dates:

-  - Project proposal on Thursday.

-  - Reading quiz on Thursday.

-  - Lab 5 beta version on Sunday.

-# Arrays

 ## What are Arrays?

 - Review of variables:  We can think of a *variable* as a storage place in memory.
 It has a name and can hold <u>only one *value*</u> and that value has a *data type*.